MikeRogers0/Ruby-Meetup-Calendar/README.md

 2. [X] OnRuby
 3. [] EventBrite - I need an API key, but it can be parsed from https://www.eventbriteapi.com/v3/organizations/28936506513/events/ :)

+### Localising Event times

+Right now I'm using `local_time` to display the times of the events local to the current user, though if something is right on midnight it might display on the wrong day in the calender.
+I'd love a fix for that.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at [MikeRogers0/Ruby-World](https://github.com/MikeRogers0/Ruby-World).
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.